-"When you wake, set the day by taking a deep breath, exhale feeling the body relax and the mind quiet.
+"When you wake, set the day by taking a deep breath, exhale, feeling the body relax and the mind quiet.
 Remind yourself to do this throughout the day, and fall asleep at night with this same practice.
-It may be very hard for you at first, but remind yourself you are not an animal or a child, and you have the intellect to choose your practice."
+It may be tough for you at first, but remind yourself that you are not an animal or a child and have the intellect to choose your practice."

 "Be still, and know that I am God:" ~Psalm 46:10, Holy Bible, KJV

-"Second, notice in this practice of calming the body, and quieting the mind, you are in a space of safety and security.
+"Second, notice in this practice of calming the body and quieting the mind, you are in the space of safety and security.
 This is the power of the eternal now.
-The mind will have you think of the future or past, which gives way to insecurity but, the safety and security in the practice of the present moment gives a habit of confidence."
+The mind will have you think of the future or past, which gives way to insecurity, but the safety and security in the practice of the present moment give a habit of confidence."

 "Third, talk less, learn to listen, and learn by listening to understand.
 Give up the urge to speak any opinions of pettiness.
-Accusations, judgments, and assumptions of nonspiritual things, are petty, in that they are insignificant to the calm, confident, and cooperation of the moment."
+Accusations, judgments, and assumptions of nonspiritual things are petty, in that they are insignificant to the calm, confidence, and cooperation of the moment."